LeonardoFacchin/Forbidden-Lands-System-FVTT/README.md

 This custom implementation of the Foundry VTT default Combat Tracker should make it somewhat easier to track combatants' actions and initiative order according to the Forbidden Lands game rules.

 Features:
+- tracking of combatants HP.
+In order for the tracking to work make sure to set the combat tracker Tracked Resource to `attributes.Strength.damage`.
 - tracking of fast and slow actions expenditure.
 Click on the "F" and "S" icons to toggle their status between "available" and "spent".
 All the combatants' actions are automatically reset to "available" when a new round is started.
 - The "Lightning Fast" talent is automatically detected and accounted for by the initiative algorithm
 - Actors can be flagged for eligibility of Surprise bonus (see the picture to learn which icon to click in order to activate the bonus).